bug400/pyilper/README.md

 J-F Garnier, Visual C++ version by Christoph Gießelink 2016.
 The terminal emulator code was taken from the pyqterm console widget by Henning Schroeder.
 The virtual TCP/IP support of pyILPER was significantly improved by Christoph Gießelink who also provided many other improvements.
+The virtual HP7470A plotter engine was derived from the HP2XX software (Heinz W. Werntges, Martin Kroeker).